1Kelv/nextgen-ai-resume-analyser/README.md

 # NextGen AI – Fair & Transparent CV Analyser

 NextGen AI is a smart CV analyser designed to bring fairness and transparency into recruitment decisions.
-Built during an Agile group project, it uses explainable AI tools like **SHAP** and **LIME** to reveal how decisions are made and includes a **Fairness Audit** that checks for discrimination, especially in education or experience-based selections.
+Built during an Agile group University project, it uses explainable AI tools like **SHAP (SHapley Additive exPlanations)** and **LIME (Local Interpretable Model-agnostic Explanations)** to reveal how decisions are made and includes a **Fairness Audit** that checks for discrimination, especially in education or experience-based selections.

 ## Features